The Treble or G Clef

 G is on the second line where the clef makes a swirl.

 So, if you know the music alphabet; A,B,C,D,E,F,G forward and backward, and you now know that the treble clef show us G; you actually know all the rest of the notes as well!

 Ascending note names go forward in the alphabet A B C D E F G, descending go backward, G F E D C B A.

-The note one step below G is...
+- The note one step lower than G is...
 F, then E and so on.

 If you use syllable names (Do, Re, Mi etc) here is a quick translation: